-Hip hop is a very energetic form of dancing.
-It is unique in that it allows its dancers to perform with freedom of movement, adding in their own personalities.
+Hip Hop is unique in that it allows its dancers to perform with freedom of movement, adding in their own personalities.
 Hip hop dancing is an ideal way to express one’s creativeness.
-It features self-impressions, and the dances come from the soul.
-The dancing represents body movements that go with the beat and rhythm of hip hop music.
-This class focuses on breaking, popping, locking, and free styling in hip hop dances.
-Dancers will practice various techniques, steps and moves focusing on rhythm, clear and elaborate execution and musical interpretation.
+The dancing represents body movements that go with the beat and rhythm of hip hop music and Hip Hop culture.
+This class focuses on Hip Hop foundation.
+Dancers will practice various techniques, steps and moves focusing on rhythm, perfect their body awareness, and musical interpretation.

 Body Conditioning/Skill Building offers a focused approach to strength and conditioning, and is formulated to advance dancers strength in muscle group areas specifically called upon for ballet technique.
 The students will see a lot of exercises that they may see in ballet, but these exercises are usually done in a more repetitive/intense way to build strength and stamina.
 There are also exercises and stretches integrated into the class that stems from pilates and yoga practices.
 This class is considered a ballet credit because of the intentional conditioning to improve turnout, height of develope and jumps, depth of plie, balance, flexibility, etc. The class follows themes that are also presented in ballet classes simultaneously so as to further reinforce technical ideas and practice.

 Ballet is a beautiful incredibly athletic art form that has been amazing audiences for centuries.
-It is a disciplined form of dance that strives for perfection while exuding elegance, grace and control.
-Ballet class is the study of body positions, awareness and alignment.
+It is a disciplined form of dance that strives for perfection while exuding elegance, grace, and control.
+Ballet class aids dancers in developing body awareness and alignment to maximize their movements.
 It is a poised style of dance that incorporates the foundational techniques for many other dance forms and is highly suggested as a base to be taken before and during further dance training.
-This genre of dance is very hard to master and requires much practice but is endlessly beneficial.
-Dancers will work to improve posture and flexibility.
-They will concentrate on pointing their feet, strengthening ankles, understanding and increasing turn out, using their plie’, learning to stretch fully through their extensions will keeping their joints supported etc.
+This genre of dance is difficult to master as it requires much practice and dedication but is endlessly beneficial.
+Dancers will work to improve posture, flexibility, gain strength, and knowledge of ballet technique.